July 8-19, 2019

-Students who will be in the 6th through 9th grades in Fall 2018.
-SPICE camp is designed to yeild maximum benefit to girls.
+Students who will be in the 6th through 9th grades in Fall 2019.
+SPICE camp is designed to yield maximum benefit to girls.
 Preference is given to girls and non-gender conforming applicants.
-For boys who are intersted in a similar experience, we recommend camps from the Science Factory, Nearby Nature, and the Boys and Girls Clubs.
+For boys who are intersted in a similar experience, we recommend camps from the Eugene Science Center, Nearby Nature, and the Boys and Girls Clubs.

 What is the participation cost?

 Camp tuition is $350.
-Some scholarships are available.
+Scholarships are available and awarded on need-basis.

 SPICE camp is designed to be experienced for the full two weeks.
 If a camper must miss a day or two we can usually accommodate, we do not recommend attending if you will miss more than 1-2 days.
 We cannot pro-rate tuition for missed days.
 Our costs are largely fixed, regardless of daily attendance.

 Camp will be held on the University of Oregon Campus and is based in 240 Willamette Hall.

 Oregon Center for Optical, Molecular, & Quantum Science

 Eugene, OR 97403-1274